Teesdale Way Section 11 (Middleton One Row to Yarm)

 Description

-Heading east from the water fountain on The Front, in Middleton One Row, the route crosses the village green onto a trail between a row of houses and their gardens descending to a narrow stretch of riparian woodland on the Tees.
-Before leaving Middleton One Row it’s worth remembering that nearby Middleton St George was the location of a WWII bomber station mainly used by the Royal Canadian Air Force (the runway of what is now Teesside International Airport is less than a kilometre away).
-Also on the edge of the airfield, is the c13th church of St George the churchyard of which, unsurprisingly, contains headstones of WWII aircrew.
+Heading east from the water fountain on The Front, Middleton One Row, the route bears right, at the end of the village green, onto a trail behind a row of houses to descend to a narrow stretch of riparian woodland on the banks of the Tees.
+Before leaving Middleton One Row it’s worth remembering that nearby Middleton St George was the location of a WWII bomber station used mainly by the Royal Canadian Air Force and which today is Teesside International Airport – less than a kilometre away.
+Also on the edge of the airfield, is the c13th church dedicated to St George, the churchyard of which contains headstones of WWII aircrew.

-Approaching the village of Aislaby which translates as ‘Aislac’s Farm’ and is one of the few Norse place names on the north side of the river, the trail passes through more woodland where duckboards have been installed – in various states of repair.
-Currently, the older stuff is showing signs of wear with unsupported planks here and there.
-The remaining distance to Yarm is brief and straight forward, past riverside landings and the distinctive tower of St Mary Magdalene Church as well as the endless span of Yarm Railway Viaduct’s 43 arches, to the road at the northern end of Yarm Bridge and The Blue Bell pub directly opposite.
+Approaching the village of Aislaby which translates as ‘Aislac’s Farm’ – one of only a few Norse place names to be found on the north side of the river – the trail passes through more woodland where this time you’ll find long tracts of duck-boarding most of which is in good condition.
+The remaining distance to Yarm is straightforward, past the distinctive tower of St Mary Magdalene Church and the seemingly endless span of Yarm Railway Viaduct’s 43 arches to the road at the northern end of Yarm Bridge and The Blue Bell pub directly opposite.